suomela/fixed-points/3-3-3/path-diagram.md

     A B C

-    A AB AB ABC
+    A A AB ABC
-    A A A AB
+    A AB AB AB

 # Intuition